GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 - to provide a juke-box type audio player to showcase some music from myself and my students.

-- to provide PDF downloads of content related to piano teaching.
+- to provide PDF downloads to content related to piano teaching.

 - to provide links to external websites, such as music examining boards.